 For example, let’s say John M. Doe has another entry for March, a multi-picture story consisting of five photographs.
 The filenames for these five photos in his multi-picture entry would be:

-John Doe now has another multi-picture story consisting of three photos to enter for this month.
+John Doe now has another multi-picture story, his third entry for the month, consisting of three photos.
 He uses the following filenames for each of these photos:

 For more than one entry, save all the images in one folder named with the photographer’s three initials and zip compress the folder.